ToTheBeginning/PuLID/README.md

   year={2024}
 }
 ```

+## Acknowledgement
+We would like to acknowledge our core team members, Pengze Zhang and Songtao Zhao, for their significant contributions
+to the continued development and maintenance of the PuLID model.
+Although they were not listed as authors on the first
+version of this paper, their efforts played a crucial role in enhancing the model.

 ## :e-mail: Contact
 If you have any comments or questions, please [open a new issue](https://github.com/ToTheBeginning/PuLID/issues/new/choose) or feel free to contact [Yanze Wu](https://tothebeginning.github.io/) and [Zinan Guo](mailto:guozinan.1@bytedance.com).